Marie-Odile Amaury

-Marie-Odile Amaury, née Kuhn, born in 1940 in Strasbourg, is a prominent figure in the French business world.
+Marie-Odile Amaury, née Kuhn (born 1940), is a prominent figure in the French business world.

 Biography

 Marie-Odile Kuhn was born in Strasbourg, into a family from the Strasbourg bourgeoisie.
 Her father was an optician.
 She has a bachelor's degree in literature and a diploma from the Centre universitaire d'enseignement du journalisme in Strasbourg.

 She met Philippe Amaury in the mid-1960s and married him in 1969.

 After her husband's death in 2006 at the age of 65, she took over the Amaury Group to preserve it for her children, who had recently joined the group.
 She became the chairman and chief executive officer, notably deciding to refocus the company on sports by selling Le Parisien libéré to LVMH in 2015.
 In the sports domain, the Amaury Group owns L'Équipe and A.S.O., which organizes sporting events, including the Tour de France.
 In 2020, Marie-Odile Amaury led this group during the COVID-19 pandemic, trying to manage the consequences of this global health crisis in the sports domain.